 September is here and what a great month it is going to be for big bass action on Lake Fork!
 Some of the best tournaments of the year are coming up as the fall season rolls in and it’s going to be exciting.
-The Sealy Big Bass Tournament is coming to Lake Fork Marina September 21-23.
+The Sealy Big Bass Tournament is coming to Lake Fork Marina on September 21-23.
 The payouts of this tournament will reach nearly $500,000 in cash & prizes.
 Now that’s some real incentive to get out to the lake and get to fishing!

 This month is always a transitional time for the water on Lake Fork.
-With a mix of warm days and cooler nights the water conditions start to change.
+With a mix of warm days and cooler nights, the water conditions start to change.
 The lake has not received much summer rain and we are in need of some good fall precipitation to get the lake back up.
 Current lake levels are near 2 ½ feet low.
 The water temperatures have been ranging from 78-84 degrees on most areas of the lake and those temps may cool as we get through the month.
-The water clarity is slightly stained or off colored in a number of areas also due to the lake showing faint signs of beginning to turn over.
+The water clarity is slightly stained or off-colored in a number of areas also due to the lake showing faint signs of beginning to turn over.
 There are some areas that are clearer than others and most of the best water visibility is on the south end.
-If we have some cooler evenings roll in as the month progresses we could see the in full turn over by the end of the month but if it remains hot the process will be delayed.
+If we have some cooler evenings roll in as the month progresses we could see them in full turnover by the end of the month but if it remains hot the process will be delayed.

-With Lake Fork in somewhat of a seasonal fall transition you can also expect to find the fish in the same state of uncertainty.
+With Lake Fork in somewhat of a seasonal fall transition, you can also expect to find the fish in the same state of uncertainty.
 Some of the bass have already started to migrate into the shallows to escape the instability of the deeper water and follow the shad.
-Main lake points, pockets, and coves at the mouth to mid way back in the creeks are good places to start.
+Main lake points, pockets, and coves at the mouth to midway back in the creeks are good places to start.
 I like to target several different shallow patterns during this time of year.
 The topwater bite has been pretty good so far despite the fact that we haven’t seen the weather cool off too much yet.
 I am using the new Berkley topwater baits that were just released and all I have to say is “WOW!”
 These Lake Fork bass are really eating them up!
 The Berkley “Bullet Pop” has been my top producer right now in bone, MF shad, or sexy back colors.
-I am also getting a lot of blow ups on the walking styles also like the Berkley “J Walker” and “Cane Walker” in similar colors.
-Be sure to stop by and grab some of these from Lake Fork Marina as they just got a huge shipment in of these brand new baits!
+I am also getting a lot of blow-ups on the walking styles also like the Berkley “J Walker” and “Cane Walker” in similar colors.
+Be sure to stop by and grab some of these from Lake Fork Marina as they just got a huge shipment of these brand new baits!
 It will also give you a chance to try them out before the Berkley Big Bass tournament comes to town next month.
-A square billed crank bait, lipless crank bait, Santone spinner bait, or chatter bait are all great choices when trying to target these shallow fish that are feeding on the shad up shallow too but won’t hit topwaters.
+A square billed crankbait, lipless crankbait, Santone spinnerbait, or chatter bait are all great choices when trying to target these shallow fish that are feeding on the shad up shallow too but won’t hit topwater.
 Lots of shad will be on the bank as the water temperatures cool.
 Covering water is always good and these baits will get it done.
 I like to use any shad pattern or white and white/chartreuse combinations when selecting a color.
 Once I establish an area that is holding fish with the moving baits I will slow down and fish the area thoroughly.
-A Texas rigged worm is my go to in the fall.
-I like to use an Elite Tungsten 1/4 to 5/16 oz weight on 4/0 hook.
+A Texas rigged worm is my go-to in the fall.
+I like to use an Elite Tungsten 1/4 to 5/16 oz weight on a 4/0 hook.
 I will rig up with a Berkley Powerbait power worm on the business end.
 The best colors are blue fleck, cherry seed, plum, motor oil, or black and blue in the 7” size.
 Another great choice of baits for me has been the new Berkley Powerbait MaxScent “The General” Worm.
 Fishing any of these through the shallow grass or shallow stumps catches lots of shallow bass on Lake Fork in the fall.
 My other “slow down” technique for catching them is a shaky head worm.
 I will use a 3/16 oz head with a Berkley Bottom Hopper or Rib Snake.
-Working these baits with light line like 12-pound Trilene 100% Fluorocarbon will catch a lot of fish especially as the crowds roll in and the fish feel the pressure from tournament anglers.
+Working these baits with a light line like 12-pound Trilene 100% Fluorocarbon will catch a lot of fish especially as the crowds roll in and the fish feel the pressure from tournament anglers.
 My favorite colors are shady watermelon candy, plum, and blue fleck.

 Proverbs 3:5-6 Trust in the LORD with all your heart and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight.